juju/docs/src/en/getting-started.md

 Congratulations, you have just deployed a service with Juju!

 !!!
-Note: To remove all the services in the model you just created, it is often quickest to destroy the model with the command 'juju destroy-model test` and then create a new model.
+Note: To remove all the services in the model you just created, it is often quickest to destroy the model with the command 'juju destroy-model default` and then create a new model.